SHI-ASG-Lab/Ansible_AAP/README.md

  - Public IP on the Controller for connectivity
  - Function tags are applied to all vm's

-The TF code will prompt the user for the FQDN for each device, a resource group name, an admin account name and admin password.
+The TF code will prompt the user for the FQDN for each device, a resource group name, the public ip of the user, and the admin password.

 The prep_#_* files are scripts that will setup all pre-reqs for the AAP installation.